-In our framework, the attributes include pose, facial expression, gaze direction, skin tone, make-up style, illumination, accessories, and background appearance.
-To ensure faithful preservation of these attributes, our framework introduces a carefully designed conditioning mechanism, enabling the teacher to preserve aforementioned attributes while maintaining identity transferability.
+In our framework, the attributes include pose, facial expression, gaze direction, skin tone, makeup style, illumination, accessories, and background appearance.
+To ensure faithful preservation of these attributes, our framework introduces a carefully designed conditioning mechanism, enabling the teacher to preserve the aforementioned attributes while maintaining identity transferability.

-\paragrapht{Taget conditional deblurring.} Most diffusion-based face-swapping models~\citep{zhao2023diffswap,yu2025reface,han2024faceadapter} formulate the task as conditional \textit{inpainting}, where the facial region of the target image is masked and replaced with the source identity.
+\paragrapht{Conditional deblurring.} Most diffusion-based face-swapping models~\citep{zhao2023diffswap,yu2025reface,han2024faceadapter} formulate the task as conditional \textit{inpainting}, where the facial region of the target image is masked and supervised to reconstruct target with source identity.
 Motivation for masking is to suppress identity information from the target image.
 Without masking, the model tends to reconstruct the target identity rather than learning to transfer the source identity.
-While this strategy effectively prevents identity leakage, it also removes important attribute cues—such as lighting, skin tone, make-up, and accessories—that are crucial for faithful attribute preservation.
+While masking effectively prevents identity leakage, it also removes important attribute cues—such as lighting, skin tone, makeup, and accessories—that are crucial for faithful attribute preservation.
 As a result, inpainting-based diffusion models often fail to reproduce fine-grained target styles and yield inconsistent attribute appearance in the swapped face.

 To overcome this limitation, we reformulate the training objective as a conditional \textit{deblurring} task.
 Instead of masking the entire facial region, we replace it with a blurred version of the target image, which removes high-frequency identity details while retaining low-frequency but informative attribute cues, including pose, lighting, and expression.
 This reformulation allows the model to exploit the target’s contextual attribute information more effectively during training, leading to superior preservation of lighting, skin tone, and structural attributes while maintaining strong identity transferability, as shown in Fig.~\ref{fig:condition_comparison}